Nowadays there are plenty of new challenges associated with responsible website management for small business.

 Always perform the “Must Updates” shown above each week.
 If your business website primarily functions as an online brochure and contains no blog or extended functionality, it’s likely your continued management is minimal.
 Even so, if using WordPress even a minimal site requires more than just clicking the update button every once in a while.

 BTW, we’re all about WordPress, but if your site is built on WordPress but you don’t blog and very rarely add or change content, you might be better served with a non-WordPress static website.
-There are some advantages, especially with regard to site speed.
+There are some advantages, especially with regard to site speed and security.
 Contact us today to learn more.

 First, be sure to backup the database monthly, or whenever changes are made.